Whereiswendy/develop-project-management-plan-basic/README.md

 ### Customisation

-You can customize the following:
+You can customise the following:
 - **Color Scale**: Modify the `color_continuous_scale` in the `create_gantt_chart` function to use different color schemes.
 - **Hover Information**: Add or remove details from the hover tooltip by editing the `hovertemplate`.
 - **Annotations**: If you prefer annotations instead of tooltips, you can re-enable or adjust them in the chart.